Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Multipole radiation and scattering enhancement

 respectively.
 By the decomposition: $E = E^i + E^s$, we can write $\W$ as $\W = \W^i + \W^s + \W'$, where

 It follows from a simple calculation that the energy flow $\W^i$ for the incident plane wave is zero.
-Then the conservation of energy gives us the rate of absorption $\W^a = - \W = - \W^s - \W'\,.$ Therefore, $\W'$ is nothing but the rate at which the energy is dissipated by heat and scattering, referred to as the extinction rate.
-By the normalization to the incident energy flux, we define the scattering cross section $Q^s$, the absorption cross section $Q^a$ and the extinction cross section $Q'$, respectively, by
+Then the conservation of energy gives us the rate of absorption $\W^a = - \W = - \W^s - \W'\,.$ Therefore, $\W'$ is nothing else than the rate at which the energy is dissipated by heat and scattering, referred to as the extinction rate.
+By normalizing with respect to the incident energy flux $\l {\bf S}^i \r = \re \{ E^i \t \overline{H^i}\}$, we define the scattering cross section $Q^s$, the absorption cross section $Q^a$ and the extinction cross section $Q'$, respectively, by